quantleaf/twitter-natural-advanced-search/README.md

 *"from elonmusk about bitcoin between 2011-01-10 and today include links english"*

 ## How to use
-Download one the [chrome store](https://chrome.google.com/webstore/detail/twitter-natural-advanced/fkjippcbpjcnjfoohfhaghfelfanamee) or clone the repo and use this as a development extension.
+Install from the [Chrome store](https://chrome.google.com/webstore/detail/twitter-natural-advanced/fkjippcbpjcnjfoohfhaghfelfanamee) or clone the repo and use this as a development extension.

 If you type in a search field and get a matching advanced search suggestion you press shift + enter, to apply it.
 It wont apply automatically when pressing enter.